The future of leisure's digital guest journey and how to get it right

 If you are a regular Convious Blog reader (if you aren’t yet, what are you waiting for?
 Subscribe right here - you won't regret it), you might have already read our latest blog post on why digitalising and modernizing your customer journey should be one of the urgent matters to tackle in your 2021 agenda.

-In today’s blog post I want to walk you through a clear example of a leisure customer journey and give you actionable and specific tips on how to implement digitalization and optimization strategies in each of these touch-points for you to be able to:
+Assuming that you are already well-aware of all the benefits involved, we are going to give you a clear example of a leisure customer journey, while providing you with actionable and specific tips on how to implement digitalisation and optimisation strategies in each of these touch points for you to be able to:

 - Have a wider and more qualified reach of customers,

-- ...influencing their purchase behavior across multiple touch-points,
+- ...influencing their purchase behaviour across multiple touch-points,

 - ...and therefore, increasing conversions.

 Sounds good?
-Then buckle up, because I’m going to take you on a fun leisure day out with me and Mary through all of her customer journey.
+Then buckle up, because we are going to take you on a fun leisure day out with me and Mary through all of her customer journey.